 Stopping for a moment to reflect, I sadly had to agree.
 For as long as I could remember, I’d been the queen of self-deprecation, but […]

-As my younger brother, Tim frantically searched the house for his high school history paper due the following day; I rolled my eyes in disgust.
+As my younger brother, Tim, frantically searched the house for his high school history paper due the following day, I rolled my eyes in disgust.
 This wasn’t just the first time the dog ate his homework.
-It was a habitual occurrence, and, being his older sister who fixed all of life’s mishaps, he tried to make it my issue too.
+It was a chronic occurrence, and, being his older sister who fixed all of life’s mishaps, he tried to make it my issue too.

 “Jackie, have you seen it?” he hollered, rummaging through the papers strewn all over his bed and on the floor.
 “I need your help!”